 On January 30, 2020, the World Health Organization ("WHO") announced a global health emergency due to a new strain of coronavirus (the "COVID-19 outbreak") and the risk to the international community as the virus spread globally beyond its point of origin.
 In March 2020, the WHO classified the COVID-19 outbreak as a pandemic, based on the rapid increase in exposure globally.
 This resulted in worldwide emergency measures to combat the spread of the virus.
-As part of these measures, certain locations, including ski resorts, were temporarily closed at various times in the year leading the organization to cancel scheduled competitions.
+As part of these measures, certain sports venues, including ski resorts, were temporarily closed leading the organization to cancel scheduled competitions in the prior year.